 Celebrate dairy with pride in Wisconsin during National Dairy Month

-June is here and, in Wisconsin, that means one thing — it’s National Dairy Month.
-Wisconsin celebrates this national holiday bigger than anywhere, bringing communities together to toast to dairy — Wisconsin’s signature industry.
+MADISON – June is here and in Wisconsin that means one thing—it's National Dairy Month!
+Wisconsin celebrates this annual month-long holiday bigger than anywhere, bringing communities together to toast to dairy—Wisconsin's signature industry.
 National Dairy Month honors Wisconsin dairy farmers, and the fruits of their labors, which represent the essence of what Wisconsin is all about.

 You can celebrate National Dairy Month all month long by: